 Even with all 3 inverter aircons in use, our Meralco bill was even 1/3 lower than our previous Meralco bills!
 The change to using an inverter aircon really did reduce the electricity consumption BY A LOT.
 Of course, the initial amount spent to buy the inverter aircons will take several years before it’s recouped.
 Next projects: inverter refrigerators!

 UPDATE: March 12, 2018

 I was contacted by Carrier customer service when they heard about this problem.
 They were very helpful even though I told them that the aircon was already working fine.
+They replaced our aircon with another one of the same model.
 They insisted on checking the unit and even fixed the installation.
 The original guy we got to install the Carrier did a poor job, and while that did not really affect the aircon itself, there were small gaps between the aircon and the aircon “hole”.
 Our usual aircon guy was not available to install the Carrier when we bought it so we settled for another installer guy, who was apparently a newbie.